-Side Event at General Assembly High Level Week to Explore Potential of Open Source Technologies for the United Nations
+Side Event at General Assembly High Level Week to Explore Potential of Open Source Technologies for the UN (Recording Available)

 By definition, open source development is collaborative, inclusive and revolutionary—and open software has become ubiquitous.
 Whenever we are online, we are benefiting from open software.
 It powers the cloud, and is in supercomputers, blockchain, the Internet of Things and artificial intelligence.
 The United Nations Office of Information and Communications Technology (OICT), the Office of the Secretary-General’s Envoy on Technology, and the Digital Public Goods Alliance (DPGA) are co-organizing the following virtual side event during the 76th session of the United Nations General Assembly:

 Opportunities and challenges of open source to support the United Nations mandate

 Thursday 23 September, 9 to 10:30 a.m.
 (EST)

 Showcasing concrete examples of new modes of co-creation and innovation based on the open source culture, the objective of this event is to explore the potential of open source technologies in the work of the UN, particularly to help exemplify and develop new ideas on how open source can be used for co-creating solutions to global challenges.

 The panel discussion will provide a forum for UN personnel, experts, and practitioners to discuss and share ideas on how to increase understanding and awareness of the opportunities and challenges presented by open source.
 The event also aims to begin a dialogue between the UN and external entities on how to support collaborative platforms that inform policy and decision making, including building the needed capacity within the Organization.

 If you plan to attend this event, kindly RSVP.

 - Mr. Salem Avan, Director Policy, Strategy and Governance Division, OICT